lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To make your chat full screen :menuselection:`View --> Full Screen Mode` or :kbd:`Control + Shift +F`.

 To change your settings on your notifications :menuselection:`Settings --> Notificiations`.
+To select which event to change your settings left click on :guilabel:`Private message when focused`, :guilabel:`Highlight`, :guilabel:`Highlight When Focused`, or :guilabel:`Private Message`.
+If you do not know what highlight is it is when someone mentions your name in a channel.
+The checkbox :guilabel:`Play a Sound` allows you to to toggle playing a sound in the context.
+The checkbox :guilabel:`Show message in a popup` creates a popup notification when someone else mentions you.
+The :guilabel:`Log to file` puts the message in a file.
+The :guilabel:`Mark taskbar entry` makes the taskbar entry appear highlighted.

 To select all of your Settings for Quassel :menuselection:`Settings --> Configure Quassel`.